Vulnerability Management Chaining: An Integrated Framework for Efficient Cybersecurity Risk Prioritization: Experimental Methodology

 We compare our Vulnerability Management Chaining approach against three established baselines.
 The CVSS baseline uses traditional high-severity vulnerability prioritization with CVSS scores of 7.0 or higher, representing current industry standard practice.
 KEV-Only prioritization is based solely on CISA KEV catalog membership, representing pure evidence-based threat intelligence.
 EPSS-Only prioritization uses EPSS scores above the research-established threshold of 0.088, representing predictive threat intelligence.

-For each baseline and our proposed method, we evaluate performance across both exploitation datasets.
-Condition A uses the 28 vulnerabilities with exploitation attempts detected by network intrusion detection systems, while Condition B uses the 90 vulnerabilities documented in public security vendor reports.
-This dual-condition approach helps validate our findings across different types of exploitation evidence and threat contexts.
+For each baseline and our proposed method, we evaluate performance using the 90 vulnerabilities documented in public security vendor reports as our primary exploitation dataset.
+This approach helps validate our findings using publicly verifiable threat intelligence data.